Fine Arts Museums of San Francisco: de Young Museum

 The de Young originated from the California Midwinter International Exposition of 1894 and was established as the Memorial Museum.
 Thirty years later, it was renamed in honor of newspaper publisher Michael Henry de Young, a longtime champion of the museum.
 The present copper-clad landmark building, designed by Herzog & de Meuron, opened in October 2005.

 Walter Hood was commissioned to design the landscaping and garden courts for the new building.

 Legion of Honor

 The Legion of Honor was inspired by the French pavilion, a replica of the Palais de la Légion d'Honneur in Paris, at San Francisco's Panama–Pacific International Exposition of 1915.
 The museum opened in 1924 in the Beaux Arts–style building designed by George Applegarth on a bluff overlooking the Golden Gate.
 In 1995, the Legion of Honor opened an expansion designed by architects Edward Larrabee Barnes and Mark Cavagnero.
 It increased the museum's square footage by 42 percent, including the addition of seven additional special exhibition galleries.

-DEIA

-In early 2018, a group of staff members formed the IDEA Committee, to advocate for inclusion, diversity, equity and access to be considered in the 5 areas: staff, public programs, exhibitions, collections, and visitors.

-In June 2020, the Fine Arts Museums of San Francisco (FAMSF) took a public stance in solidarity with Black Lives Matter, and in November 2020, the institution revised its strategic plan to focus and center DEIA initiatives.
-In taking this action, FAMSF actively began to shift toward becoming an anti-racist organization.

-Since January 2021, FAMSF has made progress in shifting hiring practices and increased the number of BIPOC staff.
-In doing so, the Museums realized that it needed to address the career pipeline for underrepresented groups.
-To overcome this barrier to diversity and equity, the Museums created four two-year fellowship positions and eight full-time paid summer internships.

-In 2022, the Museums have increased the number of staff under the age of 30 and over the age of 50 by 9 percent, as well as increased the number of BIPOC staff by 18 percent.